Policy Name: Grant Proposal Development, Submission and Acceptance

 1. Pre-Award: Identification of Grant Projects

 a.
-Pre-Planned Priority Projects: Identification of grant projects is driven by the College's planning process and is informed by the strategic goals established by the College, assessments, and key initiatives include in department operational plans.
+Pre-Planned Priority Projects: Identification of grant projects is driven by the College's planning process and is informed by the strategic goals established by the College, assessments, and key initiatives included in department operational plans and OCC Master Plans.
 Resource needs related to high-priority projects form the focus of the College's grant-seeking efforts, which are guided by the President and Executive Council.

 b.
 Emerging Opportunities: Although grant seeking is focused on pursuing priority projects identified in annual and multi-year plans, any Onondaga employee may propose a grant project idea in alignment with the College’s strategic plan or departmental operational plans.
 Grant project ideas that are proposed by employees or by partner organizations during the year will adhere to the following process.